searleser97/mkcpr/README.md

 You can see an example of how a working directory would look like in a real *Competitive Progamming Reference* [HERE](https://github.com/searleser97/competitive-programming-reference)

-## Future Updates

-- Inherit style of section to file style

 ## License

 ```mkcpr``` is licensed under the [GNU General Public License v3.0](https://github.com/searleser97/mkcpr/blob/master/LICENSE)